Epping Forest Walks: A Guide to the Forest’s Best Trails

 Public Transport: It’s a 20-minute walk from Chingford Station or a 35-minute walk from Buckhurst Hill.

 In my opinion, the Willow Trail is one of the best Epping Forest walks as it showcases the beautiful Connaught Water and its diverse birdlife.
 There are always lots of people out walking along the water, so it’s nice for the atmosphere.
 It’s an easy walking trail that will take you along surfaced tracks and grasslands.
+Map here.

-Epping Forest Walks: Curated Trails
+Epping Forest Walks: Curated trails

 Epping Forest Centenary Walk